MerosCrypto/Meros/docs/Protocol/Syncing.md

 Both `Syncing` and `SyncingAcknowledged` have a message length of 0.
 After receiving `SyncingAcknowledged`, the syncer may send requests for missing data, one at a time.
 Sending multiple requests before receiving a response to the first request will lead to undefined behavior.

+### PeerRequest and Peers

+`PeerRequest` is used to request the connection info of other Meros nodes.
+It has a message length of 0, with the expected response being a `Peers`. `Peers` has a variable message length; the 1 byte amount of peers, and for each peer, the 4 byte IPv4 address and 2 byte port.
+The peers sent in a `Peers` message is completely up to the syncee.

 ### BlockHeaderRequest

-A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `BlockHeader` containing the requested BlockHeader.
+A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `BlockHeader` containing the BlockHeader.
 If a 0'd out hash is provided, the syncee should respond with a `BlockHeader` containing their tail Block's BlockHeader.

 ### BlockRequest

-A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `Block` containing the requested Block.
+A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `Block` containing the Block.
 If a 0'd out hash is provided, the syncee should respond with a `Block` containing their tail Block.

 ### ElementRequest

-A `ElementRequest` has a message length of 52 bytes; the Verifier's 48 byte BLS Public Key followed by the 4 byte nonce of the Element, with the expected response being a `Verification`, `SendDifficulty`, `DataDifficulty`, `GasPrice`, or `MeritRemoval`, containing the Element at the requested location, without its BLS Signature.
+A `ElementRequest` has a message length of 52 bytes; the Verifier's 48 byte BLS Public Key followed by the 4 byte nonce of the Element, with the expected response being a `Verification`, `SendDifficulty`, `DataDifficulty`, `GasPrice`, or `MeritRemoval`, containing the Element, without its BLS Signature.

 ### EntryRequest

-An `EntryRequest` has a message length of 48 bytes; the Entry hash, with the expected response being a `Claim`, `Send`, `Receive`, or `Data` containing the Entry with the same hash.
+An `EntryRequest` has a message length of 48 bytes; the 48 byte Entry hash, with the expected response being a `Claim`, `Send`, `Receive`, or `Data` containing the Entry with the same hash.
 If a Mint has the requested hash, the syncer should send `DataMissing`.

 ### CheckpointRequest

+A `CheckpointRequest` has a message length of 48 bytes; the 47 byte Block hash to get the Checkpoint of, with the expected response being a `Checkpoint` containing the Checkpoint.

 ### GetBlockHash and BlockHash

-`GetBlockHash` has a message length of 4 bytes; the nonce of the Block to get the hash of, with the expected response being a `BlockHash`. `BlockHash` has a message length of 52 bytes; the 4 byte nonce and the 48 byte hash.
+`GetBlockHash` has a message length of 4 bytes; the nonce of the Block to get the hash of, with the expected response being a `BlockHash` containing the Block at that nonce's hash. `BlockHash` has a message length of 52 bytes; the 4 byte nonce and the 48 byte hash.
+If a 0'd out hash was sent, the syncee should respond with a `BlockHash` containing their tail Block's nonce and hash.

 ### GetVerifierHeight and VerifierHeight